White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Trend: Return of 1920s-1940s styles.

-Metals: Yellow and rose gold (period authenticity).
+Metals: Yellow and rose (period authenticity).

 Forecast 2025-2030